 Graduate: 15 Credits of Earth Science Courses to be chosen in consultation with the Earth Science Education advisor.
-These credits may be applied towards some of the upper-division credit requirements for courses in Earth Sciences needed for the ESS ED major or towards the university's upper-division course requirements for a BA.
+These credits may also count towards the upper-division credit requirements for courses in Earth Sciences needed for the ESS B.A.

 Students must maintain a B average in their graduate courses.
-Students who are unable to maintain this average will be encouraged to leave the program and graduate with the ESSBAED degree.
+Students who are unable to maintain this average will be encouraged, while in Semester 8 of their studies, to leave the program and graduate with a BA degree in Earth and Space Science.